Glareone/Azure-Solution-and-Enterprise-Architecture-in-Depth/complex-data-structures-in-depth/distributed-locking-system.md

 * Replicas: Multiple replica nodes maintain copies of the master's state, providing redundancy and fault tolerance.
 * Paxos Protocol (Consensus): Chubby employs the Paxos protocol for achieving consensus among the replicas.
 Paxos guarantees that all replicas will eventually agree on the latest state of the system, even in the presence of network failures or node outages.

-## Paxos as Consensus Protocol
+## Paxos as Consensus Protocol.
+Quorum
+Distributed consensus algorithms need a quorum to make a decision, so several replicas are used for high availability.
+One can view the lock service as a way of providing a generic electorate that allows a client application to make decisions correctly when less than a majority of its own members are up.

 <img width="574" alt="image" src="https://github.com/user-attachments/assets/8106fc6d-80da-41b5-8d11-2fcef9bb3247" />

-Distributed consensus using Asynchronous Communication is already solved by Paxos protocol, and Chubby actually uses Paxos underneath to manage the state of the Chubby system at any point in time.
+Distributed consensus using Asynchronous Communication is already solved by `Paxos protocol`, and Chubby actually uses Paxos underneath to manage the state of the Chubby system at any point in time.

 ## Naming Resolution Service (DNS-like)
 <img width="794" alt="image" src="https://github.com/user-attachments/assets/a016526a-7ebe-405a-8bd0-f14fda97b633" />